8cH9azbsFifZ/codec/README.txt

 list and the development roadmap above and see if there is anything that interests you.

+Not all of this project is DSP.
+If you can code in C there are lots of general processing tasks like refactoring and writing a command line soft phone application for testing the codec over a LAN.

 I will happily accept sponsorship for this project.
 For example research grants, or development contracts for companies interested in seeing an open source low bit rate speech codec.
 One interesting